Radil-Chowdhury/Data-Analysis-Dashboard/README.md

 This dashboard provides business insights for better targeted marketing, sales strategy, and customer profiling.
 ## Dataset Used
 - <a href="https://github.com/Radil-Chowdhury/Data-Analysis-Dashboard/blob/main/Project%2001.xlsx">Dataset</a>
+## Key Questions (KPIs)

+These are the main business questions (KPIs) the dashboard answers:

+What is the average income of customers who purchased bikes vs. those who didn’t?

+Which age group contributes the most to bike purchases?

+How does commute distance affect the likelihood of purchasing a bike?

+Does gender influence bike buying patterns?

+What role do education level and marital status play in bike sales?

+Which regions have the highest sales performance?
+Dashboard Interaction <a href="https://github.com/Radil-Chowdhury/Data-Analysis-Dashboard/blob/main/Screenshot%202025-10-02%20133222.png">View Dashboard</a>

+## Process

+Data Cleaning & Preparation

+Removed duplicates, handled missing values, standardized columns.

+Converted categorical data (Gender, Marital Status, Region, Education) into structured fields.

+Exploratory Data Analysis (EDA)

+Used pivot tables and charts to analyze customer demographics, commute distances, and purchase behavior.

+Dashboard Creation

+Built interactive slicers for filtering by Marital Status, Region, and Education.

+Added charts:

+Bar chart for income vs purchase.

+Line charts for commute distance & age brackets.

+Comparative visuals for gender and marital status.

+Insights & Recommendations

+Derived conclusions to support marketing and sales strategies.